kelseyhightower/kubernetes-initializer-tutorial/docs/cleanup.md

 # Cleaning Up

-The following commands will delete all the Kubernetes objects associated with this tutorial.
+The following commands will delete the Kubernetes objects associated with this tutorial.

 ```
 kubectl delete initializerconfiguration envoy